yaochenzhu/MMVED/README.md

 # MMVED: Multimodal Variational Encoder Decoder Framework for Micro Video Popularity Prediction

-Note!!!
+*Note!!!
 Please refers to [[here]](https://github.com/JennyXieJiayi/HMMVED) for the lastest update of MMVED from me and my colleage!
+The work is currently under review at IEEE TMM.*

 This is our implementation of MMVED for micro-video popularity prediction associated with: